US fights back to draw with Netherlands at Women’s World Cup – KION546

 “I think we were very calm, especially the first half,” she said.
 “The second half, they dominated more of the game and they had more chances.
 But after all, we can be very proud of ourselves.”

-Later on Thursday, fellow Group E contestants Portugal and Vietnam will face off in the New Zealand city of Hamilton.
+Later on Thursday in a clash of fellow Group E contestants and two World Cup debutants, Portugal beat Vietnam 2-0 in the New Zealand city of Hamilton.

+Telma Encarnação opened the scoring in the opening 10 minutes before Francisca Nazareth gave Portugal a well-deserved two-goal cushion.

+Despite constant Portuguese pressure, the European side was unable to extend its lead further but picks up a vital three points as it seeks to reach the knockout stages of the Women’s World Cup for the first time ever.

 Back-to-back defending champions USA are next scheduled to face Portugal on August 1, while the Netherlands goes against Vietnam that same day.